coldshalamov/RedHatLeadScraper/README.md

 ### Usage tips

 - CSV imports work out of the box.
-Excel imports/exports require the optional `pandas` dependency (`pip install pandas`).
+Excel imports/exports rely on the bundled `pandas` dependency.
 - The UI runs verification tasks in background threads so you can keep filtering or exporting while the job continues.
 - Use the filter box to quickly narrow down rows; source badges help identify which scraper supplied each result.
 - Results can be cleared at any point without re-importing the file.